Skip to content

 Human error contributes to 82% of data breaches according to Verizon's 2024 Data Breach Investigations Report.
 Comprehensive security awareness training transforms employees from security vulnerabilities into active defense participants who recognize and report threats before they escalate into incidents.

-Effective security awareness programs combine initial onboarding training with ongoing reinforcement through multiple delivery methods.
 The FTC Safeguards Rule mandates documented security training for all personnel with access to customer information, with records maintained demonstrating completion and comprehension.
+Training must be delivered during onboarding and periodically thereafter based on role, responsibilities, and evolving threat landscape.

 Training Documentation for Compliance